Renormalizing the Quark-Meson-Diquark Model: Numerical Results

 \subsection{Phase structure and thermodynamics}

-In \cref{fig:phase_diagram}, we present the QMD phase diagram obtained within the regularized and renormalized mean‐field approximations, including both RGC schemes (vacuum matching and minimal).
-Thin solid lines denote the chiral crossover, defined by the minimum of \(\ \partial_\sigma^2\Omega\) at fixed \(\mu\), while thick solid lines indicate first‐order phase transitions in either the chiral or diquark sector.
+In \cref{fig:phase_diagram}, we present the QMD phase diagram obtained within the regularized and renormalized mean‐field approximations, including all RGC schemes ($\sigma\!\Delta$, vacuum matching and minimal).
+Thin solid lines denote the chiral crossover, defined by the minimum of \(\ \partial_\sigma^2\Omega\) at fixed \(\mu\), while thick solid lines indicate first‐order phase transitions, where both chiral and diquark condensate are discontinuous.
 Dashed lines correspond to second‐order diquark transitions, and critical endpoints are marked by dots.
 All approximations share the same qualitative structure: at low \(T\) and \(\mu\), the system resides in a chirally broken phase without diquark pairing; at low \(T\) and high \(\mu\), it enters the chirally restored, color‐superconducting (2SC) phase; and at high \(T\), chiral symmetry is restored with no diquark condensate.
 Quantitatively, however, significant differences emerge.
 In particular, the regMFA fails at large \(\mu\): its diquark boundary bends downward and eventually disappears, reflecting the absence of high‐momentum contributions in the medium integrals.
-In contrast, both RGC schemes and the renormalized treatment maintain a 2SC phase up to arbitrarily large \(\mu\).
+In contrast, all RGC schemes and the renormalized treatment maintain a 2SC phase up to arbitrarily large \(\mu\).
 Moreover, the regMFA overestimates the chiral crossover temperature at low \(\mu\), shifting the crossover line to higher \(T\), and delaying the onset of the 2SC region to larger \(\mu\) at low $T$.

 To understand the origin of these differences, \cref{fig:phase_diagram_and_T0_vs_mu} shows the behavior of the condensates as functions of \(\mu\) at \(T=0\) (left panel) and of \(T\) at \(\mu=0\) (right panel).
-At zero temperature, the diquark gap \(\bar\Delta_{\rm gap}\) in the regMFA initially increases but subsequently decreases and eventually vanishes.
-In contrast, the curves in the RGC schemes and the renormalized model exhibit the expected monotonic rise of \(\bar\Delta_{\rm gap}\), followed by saturation to constant values as predicted by \cref{eq:delatasymp,eq:deltasymp_minimal}.
-Similarly, the quark mass \(\bar m_q=g_\phi\bar\sigma\) remains relatively large in the 2SC phase and tends toward a nonzero constant as \(\mu\to\infty\) in the regMFA, while it vanishes in both RGC and renormalized schemes.
-These differences can be traced back to the limited integration domain in the regMFA, which suppresses diquark pairing and consequently delays the 2SC onset.
-A detailed analysis for this behavior is provided in \cref{app:mfasos}.
+At zero temperature, the diquark gap \(\bDelgap\) in the regMFA initially increases but subsequently decreases and eventually vanishes at \(\mu\simeq 686.5\MeV\).
+In contrast, the curves in the RGC schemes and the renormalized model exhibit the expected monotonic rise of \(\bDelgap\), followed by saturation to constant values.